 R2C11: In some cases, the results graphics could be scaled better, because the difference between the various elements is not very appreciable in the printing of paper.

-Response: Thanks for the comment.
-In the previous version, Figures 3~9 were a bit crowded in order to save the space.
-In particular, some points are overlapping in Figure 6, which make it difficult to distinguish them.
-To improve the presentation, we decide to take the following actions: (1) Figures 3~9 are extended with more details and scaled better; (2) A stacking bar chart is added to summarize the fitness of experimental results with theoretical analysis; (3) Table 9~11 are moved to appendix.
+Response: Thank you for the comment.
+We agree the some of the figures in the original submission (including Figures 3~9) were a bit crowded, which was done in an effort to save the space.
+This resulted in, amongst other things, some points overlapping in Figure 6, making it difficult to distinguish among them.
+To improve the presentation, we have decided to take the following actions: (1) Figures 3~9 have been extended with more details and scaled better; (2) A stacking bar chart has been added to summarize the fitness of the experimental results with the theoretical analysis; (3) Tables 9~11 have been moved to the appendix.

-Action: In the revised version, we have followed the review’s suggestion to redraw all figures to improve the presentation.
-Significant changes happened to Section 5.
+Action: In the revised manuscript, we have followed the review’s suggestion to redraw all figures to improve the presentation.
+Significant changes have been made to Section 5.

-The following will be added for summarizing the fitness of experimental results with theoretical analysis:
+The following will be added to summarize the fitness of the experimental results with the theoretical analysis:

 R2C12: The article is well written and it is easy to read.
 An incorrect tables layout is evident: Table 5 is printed after Table 2 and before Tables 3, 4 and 6.

-Response: Thanks for the suggestion.
+Response: Thank you for the suggestion.

-Action: In the revised version, we have followed the suggestion to rearrange the layout of Tables 2~6.
+Action: In the revised manuscript, we have followed the suggestion to rearrange the layout of Tables 2~6.

 Reviewer 3’s comments